Salient Features of Indian Society

-- Civil and religious disabilities – These comprise of restrictions based on contact, dress, speech, rituals etc. and are placed on every caste group.
-It was done in order to maintain purity of specific caste groups.
-Example, lower caste groups had no access to wells, they were restricted from entering temples etc.
+- Civil and religious disabilities – These comprise restrictions based on contact, dress, speech, rituals etc. and are placed on every caste group.
+It was done in order to maintain the purity of specific caste groups.
+For example, lower-caste groups had no access to wells, they were restricted from entering temples etc.

 - Manual scavenging – Manual scavenging eventually became a caste-based occupation, which involves the removal of untreated human excreta from bucket toilets or pit latrines.
 It has been officially abolished by the Prohibition of Employment as Manual Scavengers and their Rehabilitation Act 2013.

-- Caste based violence in India – Increasing trend of caste-based violence are related to instances of inter-caste marriage and assertion of basic rights by Dalits including land rights, freedom of expression, access to justice, access to education etc
+- Caste-based violence in India – The increasing trend of caste-based violence are related to instances of inter-caste marriage and assertion of basic rights by Dalits including land rights, freedom of expression, access to justice, access to education etc

-- Policy of caste-based reservation – The system of caste-based reservation in India comprises of a series of affirmative action measures, such as reserving access to seats in the various legislatures, to government jobs, and to enrollment in higher educational institutions.
-E.g. Scheduled Caste groups are given 15% reservation in government services and educational institutions.
+- The policy of caste-based reservation – The system of caste-based reservation in India comprises of a series of affirmative action measures, such as reserving access to seats in the various legislatures, to government jobs, and to enrollment in higher educational institutions.
+For E.g. Scheduled Caste groups are given 15% reservation in government services and educational institutions.

 Changes in the Caste system

 - Trends for inter-caste marriage – Due to economic and social necessities, inter-caste marriages on western lines are being performed at increased.